omkarguravv/gomon/README.md

 - 📂 Watches `.go` files for changes in the current directory (by default)
 - 🔁 Automatically restarts your `go run` process
-- ⏱️ Shows time taken to rebuild and restart
-- 🔍 Optional `--exclude` to ignore directories (like `vendor`, `testdata`)
-- 📜 Optional `gomon.yaml` for configuration
-- 🧠 Auto-detects `go.mod` and runs `go build && ./binary` if available
 - 🧼 Graceful exit handling (`Ctrl+C` stops child process too)

 ---